Choosing a cell phone service can feel like a maze.

 Annual Recertification and Maintaining Service

-This is called recertification.
+This process is known as recertification.

 Picking the Right Plan and Phone